-Building on this work, the OSCE, in partnership with adelphi, has embarked in 2020 on a follow-up project titled “Strengthening responses to security risks from climate change in South-Eastern Europe, Eastern Europe, the South Caucasus and Central Asia”.
+Building on this work, the OSCE and adelphi have embarked on the follow-up project “Strengthening responses to security risks from climate change in South-Eastern Europe, Eastern Europe, the South Caucasus and Central Asia” in 2020.
 The aims of the project are:

-- To identify and map potential climate-security hotspots in the South-Eastern Europe region using a participatory methodology, including a series of online formats.
+- To identify and map potential climate-security hotspots in South-Eastern Europe using a participatory methodology, including a series of online formats.

 - To develop and implement climate-security risk reduction and risk management strategies for selected transboundary hotspots in South-Eastern Europe, Eastern Europe, the South Caucasus, and Central Asia.